If you're the proud owner of a large, X-large or giant breed, there are a range of big dog health problems that you need to be aware of.

 Although these big guys (and gals) tend to look strong and robust, and even as puppies they're often built like tanks, it's important to realize that they're still at risk for developing some very specific health issues.

-The diseases/conditions listed below are NOT entirely exclusive to large, extra-large or giant dog breeds, but many of them are most often seen in these groups.
+Although these problems are NOT entirely exclusive to large, extra-large or giant dog breeds, many of them are most often seen in these groups.

 Of course small breeds have their own unique health challenges (especially when you start to look at the tiny/teacup varieties) and those at the top or bottom of the size-scale seem to fare the worst.